 Sustainable Fisheries

+Habitat loss, poor water quality and fishing pressure continue to threaten the sustainability of the Chesapeake Bay's fisheries.
+Sustaining fish and shellfish populations contributes to a strong economy and maritime culture and supports a healthy ecosystem for all Bay watershed residents.

 Goal: Protect, restore, and enhance finfish, shellfish and other living resources, their habitats and ecological relationships to sustain all fisheries and provide for a balanced ecosystem in the watershed and bay.